oslabs-beta/StratosDB/README.md

 </center>

-\*\* You can hover over each point in the line graph to view the query that was ran and the performance time (ms)
+\*\* You can hover over each point in the line graph to view the query that was ran and its corresponding the performance time (ms)

 <br>